Co-divisional Frequently Asked Questions (FAQs)

 Jesuit moves to co-divisional model for girls and boys starting with 2027-2028 school year

 Currently, our communications are focused on the announcement and sharing the high-level look at this mission expansion.
-This FAQ section will continue to grow as we move along this new path, providing information and support to our community throughout the process.
+This FAQ section will continue to grow as we move along this new path, providing information and support to our community throughout the process, both here and on the ‘Co-Div’ section of the website.

 What does “co-divisional” mean?

 Co-divisional is an innovative approach to learning and student development.
 Jesuit High School Sacramento will become one school with two academic divisions: a boys’ division and a girls’ division, both on Jesuit’s 52+ acre campus.
-Students will learn in single-sex classrooms, with each division offering individualized retreats, including Kairos, as well as several counseling and wellness programs.
-Social, athletics (sport-specific, such as track and field or swimming), and other co-curricular activities will be shared experiences.
+Students will learn primarily in single-sex classrooms, with each division offering individualized retreats, including Kairos, as well as other special program opportunities.
+Social and other co-curricular activities will be shared experiences.
 This unique model preserves the benefits of single-sex education while expanding access to Jesuit’s mission.

 Is this the same as becoming co-ed?